Hassaan11/minesweeper/README.md

 # Minesweeper Game

 ## Overview
-This is a simple implementation of the classic Minesweeper game built using React.
-The game features a customizable grid (width, height, and number of mines) and handles basic gameplay logic including win/loss conditions.
+This project is an implementation of the classic Minesweeper game, developed using React with TypeScript.
+It is a basic web game that features a customizable grid, allowing players to specify the width, height, and number of mines.
+The game effectively manages fundamental gameplay logic, including win and loss conditions, as well as a timer.

-## Concept
+## Core Project Files
-The game board is represented as a 2D array where each cell tracks whether it contains a mine, the number of adjacent mines, and its revealed state.
-The board generation logic is designed to randomly place mines and update adjacent cells accordingly.

-## How It Works
 - **Homepage.js**: Serves as the landing page where users can input the parameters for the game board.
-- **Board.js**: Handles the rendering of the board, cell click events, and game status (win/lose).
+- **Board.js**: Manages the rendering of the game board, processes cell click events, and tracks the game status (win/lose).
-- **Cell.js**: Represents individual cells on the game board, handling rendering based on the cell's state.
+- **Cell.js**: Represents individual cells on the game board, rendering them according to their current state.
 - **Timer.js**: Displays the game timer and handles time tracking.
 - **Navbar.js**: Provides navigation and displays game statistics.

-## Key Functions
+### Key Functions

 1. **`generateEmptyBoard(width: number, height: number): CellType[][]`**
    - **Purpose**: Initializes a blank board of specified dimensions without any mines or neighbor counts.
    - **Implementation**: Utilizes `Array.from` to create a 2D array, where each cell is an object containing `mine`, `revealed`, and `neighbors` properties.

    ```typescript
    export const generateEmptyBoard = (width: number, height: number): CellType[][] => {